Discover more from All Things Typescript

 , Pick

-, etc. For instance, from the above user schema, we can drop the id field if, for instance, we are talking about.
+For instance, from the above user schema, we can drop the id field if, for instance, to represent a new user object, before we assign them a user id.

 And in return, we get the following Typescript type: